matthewwachter/td-sourcerer/README.md

 Transition time is set in seconds via the **Transition Time** parameter.
 Alternatively, if the **Use Global Transition Time** parameter is **True** then this time can be set using the **Global Transition Time** parameter found in Sourcerer's Settings parameter page.

-The **Transition Progress Shape** parameter sets the filter shape (or slope shape) of the transition's progress.
-This parameter can affect the feeling of the transition by rounding out the start and/or end of the transition's speed.

-There are several types of progress shapes to choose from:

-- **Linear** - A constant linear slope that can feel a bit mechanical.
-Usually this is desired for a custom transition file as the frames play back at a constant rate.
-- **Half Cosine (soft)** - Steepness: 1
-- **Half Cosine (hard)** - Steepness: 1.25
-- **Logistic (soft)** - Steepness: .5
-- **Logistic (hard)** - Steepness: 1
-- **Arctangent (soft)** - Steepness: .5
-- **Arctangent (hard)** - Steepness: 1
-- **Custom** - Provide the path to a CHOP in the **Custom Transition Shape** parameter.
-This CHOP should have a single channel with many samples that start at 0 and end at 1.
-Ideally the number of samples is a function of the desired transition time multiplied by the frame rate of the scene but this is not required as the samples will be automatically interpolated.
-The **S Curve CHOP** is the ideal operator to create this with.

 There are 3 primary types of transitions: **GLSL**, **File**, and **TOP**.

 - **GLSL** - Pick from a list of 24 premade transitions.